AI Use Cases/Logistics

 4

-Step 4: Exceptions and high-confidence extractions route to a human review queue where your team confirms sensitive decisions (hazmat overrides, unusual detention terms, rate exceptions) before final system commit.
+Step 4: Exceptions and low-confidence extractions route to a human review queue where your team confirms sensitive decisions (hazmat overrides, unusual detention terms, rate exceptions) before final system commit.

 5